-S. UTILITIES AND SERVICE SYSTEMS Would the project:
+S. UTILITIES AND SERVICE SYSTEMS

 1. Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?